The Integrated Photonics Systems Roadmap

 An outstanding roadmap leadership team and oversight Executive Advisory Board contributes to this effort.
 All appointees are known by and networked with key leaders throughout the research, academic, manufacturing supply chain, and user communities.
 The leadership team includes all leaders of the TWGs, and every member of this core team has more than fifteen years of experience in technology roadmapping.
 IPSR will provide technology development priorities for the long-term evolution of photonic component integration in the electronics-photonics industry.

-Nine coordinated TWGs and three Product Emulator Groups (PEGs) have been developing the IPSR.
+Nine coordinated TWGs and three Application Interest Groups (AIGs) have been developing the IPSR.

 The nine TWGs are:

 The four AIGs are: